Can I Change Lawyers During My Personal Injury Case?

 If you’re unhappy with your current representation and thinking about switching lawyers, do not let fear and uncertainty prevent you from making the right decision for your case.
 Maryland law is very complicated and without the benefit of excellent legal representation, you could find yourself without compensation for your injuries, including your medical bills, lost wages and pain and suffering.

-So if you have a car accident, slip and fall or other personal injury claim in Baltimore City, Baltimore County or anywhere else in the state of Maryland, and your current attorney is not willing or able to handle your case in a way that is satisfactory to you, call us today at 443-275-NEIL (6345).
+So if you have a car accident, slip and fall or other personal injury claims in Baltimore City, Baltimore County or anywhere else in the state of Maryland, and your current attorney is not willing or able to handle your case in a way that is satisfactory to you, call us today at (443) 233-6188.

 There is no charge for the phone call, even if you decide not to change lawyers – or you decide to go with another attorney.
 And if you do decide to switch your representation to Dubo Law, we will take care of everything with no additional cost to you, so you can focus on yourself, your family and your recovery.